visgl/deck.gl/docs/custom-layers.md

   when creating layers that renders a lot of similar objects (think ScatterplotLayer, ArcLayers etc).
-* **Single-primitive, dynamic geometry layer** - This is needed when dealing with data that needs to be rendered as unique, comples geometries, such as polygons.
+* **Single-primitive, dynamic geometry layer** - This is needed when dealing with data that needs to be rendered as unique, complies geometries, such as polygons.
 * Multi-primitive layer - it sometimes desirable to have a single layer render using multiple primitives.
 Note that it often useful to keep